 Greetings, and welcome.
 I’m an author, a staff writer for The New Yorker, a dog owner, a gardener, a parent, a frequent lecturer/speaker, an occasional teacher, a very occasional guest editor, a once-in-a-blue-moon movie inspiration, and doodler.
 I’ve written a lot of books, and even more magazine articles.
 Please click around, read the news archives, and come see me in person.

-The Library Book Tour
+Book Tour and Events

 Articles I’ve written